 Note: Not all trails and spurs necessary to form complete hikes/loops are listed in the text above.
 Please refer to a map before setting out.

 Note: Click here for a printable list (Updated 10/2022).

 Please know, first of all, that it is possible to hike all 48 in one continuous hike called a Direttissima (the most direct way).
 Others will tell you all it takes is thirteen hikes.
 Most, however, will do one or two at a time, or more depending on how strong they are, driven, or pressed for time — the latter not a good quality to have as a peakbagger.
 Some will take years to accomplish this.

 1. To Start

 If you’ve never hiked, we suggest a smaller mountain or two before hiking a 4000-footer.
 That said, we suggest starting small and recommend Mt Pierce whenever we’re asked.
 It’s easy to follow, not a terribly difficult trail, Crawford Path is a popular route with lots of helpful people on it, there are no river crossings, and at the summit there are amazing views that will stoke the fire and feed an addiction helping with the motivation needed to grab number two.
-Besides Mt Pierce, we’d also consider: Jackson, Tecumseh, Tom, Waumbek, Hale, and others noted in the list above.
+Besides Mt Pierce, we’d also consider: Moosilauke (from the south only in good weather), Tecumseh, Tom, Waumbek, Hale, and others noted in the list.

 2. To Continue